toltec-dev/toltec/docs/package.md

 launchers       | Apps that present to the user a list of other apps that they can launch.
-Usually started automatically after boot. math            | Apps to assist the user in performing mathematical tasks. readers         | Apps for reading and annotating documents (PDF, EPUB, …). screensharing   | Apps for streaming the display between the PC and tablet templates       | Templates for xochitl notebooks. utils           | System tools and various apps.
+Usually started automatically after boot. math            | Apps to assist the user in performing mathematical tasks. readers         | Apps for reading and annotating documents (PDF, EPUB, …). screensharing   | Apps for streaming the display between the PC and tablet. templates       | Templates for xochitl notebooks. utils           | System tools and various apps.